Directed by: Jesus Franco

 Angela goes home and goes to bed where someone is hanging out with a knife.
-For a split second we get “Knife cam”!
+For a split second, we get “Knife cam”!
 There’s an arm attached to the camera and the hand is holding a knife.
 Probably the coolest part of the entire movie.
-Unfortunately, it’s ruined when Angela wakes up, turns around, and apparently the killer just completely dissipates, because she doesn’t see him at all, even though he was right in front of her.
+Unfortunately, it’s ruined when Angela wakes up, turns around, and apparently the killer just completely dissipates because she doesn’t see him at all, even though he was right in front of her.
 Instead, she lets her friend, Eva, in to borrow a sweater.
 Eva gets killed with a knife to the boob.
 Angela comes out to see her friend skewered and runs out of the house…in a completely different shirt.
-(Apparently she had time for a quick costume change.)
+(Apparently, she had time for a quick costume change.)
 One of the guys sees her and tells her how crazy she is.
 He goes in and, of course, Eva’s body is gone.

 Angela is very nearly convinced that she’s just crazy, but she runs around looking for Eva anyway.
 She goes to one of the gardeners (possibly the same guy from the pool and the disco, but possibly a different dude) and tries to get him to help.
-He finally consents, but ruins it all by trying to help her.
+He finally consents but ruins it all by trying to help her.
 He uses his gardening shears to kill a snake.
 But since Angela has gone a little bit crazy, she thinks he’s trying to kill her in front of people.
 He also throws the bloody shears (snake blood, not her blood) on the ground when he realizes that she’s scared.
 Then she runs away from him, refusing to listen to anything he might have to say.

-Meanwhile, the other girls (who think that Angela is as crazy as a shit house rat) are outside of another chick’s house, listening to her “have sex.”
+Meanwhile, the other girls (who think that Angela is as crazy as a shit house rat) are outside of another girl’s house, listening to her “have sex.”
 She’s actually faking it so that they think she’s got a guy in there.
 They find her out and laugh at her.